Mrjaggu/ner_application/README.md

 5. Access the Application
 Open your web browser and navigate to http://localhost:5000/ to access the application.

-Usage
+Usage<br>
-Enter your text in the textarea provided.
+1. Enter your text in the textarea provided.
-Select the entity type (All Entities or Organizations) from the dropdown menu.
+2. Select the entity type (All Entities or Organizations) from the dropdown menu.
-Click on "Process Text" to analyze the text and display the identified entities.
+3. Click on "Process Text" to analyze the text and display the identified entities.
-Click on "Download Entity Table" to download a CSV file containing the identified entities.
+4. Click on "Download Entity Table" to download a CSV file containing the identified entities.
-Optionally, use the "Insert Pre-defined Text" button to insert pre-defined text into the textarea.
+5. Optionally, use the "Insert Pre-defined Text" button to insert pre-defined text into the textarea.

-About
+About <br>
 This application is created by Group 8.